Etingof conjecture for quantized quiver varieties: Introduction

 Our conjectural description is inspired by Etingof's conjecture.
-Namely, consider the subalgebra $\a\subset\g(Q)$ constructed from $\lambda$ as follows: the algebra $\a$ is generated by the Cartan $\h\subset \g(Q)$ and all root subspaces $\g(Q)_\beta$ for real roots $\beta=\sum_{i\in Q_0}b_i\alpha^i$ with $\sum_{i\in Q_0}b_i\lambda_i\in \Z$.
+Namely, consider the subalgebra $\a\subset\g(Q)$ constructed from $\lambda$ as follows: the algebra $\a$ is generated by the Cartan $\h\subset \g(Q)$ and all root subspaces $\g(Q)_\beta$ for \underline{real} roots $\beta=\sum_{i\in Q_0}b_i\alpha^i$ with $\sum_{i\in Q_0}b_i\lambda_i\in \Z$.
 For instance, if $\lambda$ is generic, then $\a=\h$, while if all $\lambda_i\in \Z$, then $\a=\g(Q)$ provided $Q$ contains no loops.
 Let $L_\omega^\a$ be the $\a$-submodule of $L_\omega$ generated by the weight spaces $L_\omega[\sigma\omega]$ for $\sigma\in W(Q)$, where $W(Q)$ stands for the Weyl group of $\g(Q)$.

 \begin{Conj} Assume that $Q$ has no loops.
-Then we have $\operatorname{Im}\CC^\lambda= L_\omega^\a$. \end{Conj}
+Then we have $\operatorname{Im}\CC_\lambda= L_\omega^\a$. \end{Conj}

-Let us point out that the case when $Q$ has a loop is non-interesting for our counting problem: the answer is $0$ (provided the dimension in the corresponding vertex is positive, if it is zero, then the loop does not matter anyway).
-In this case, the algebra $\A_\lambda(v)$ decomposes into the product of $D(\C)$, the algebra of differential operators on $\C$, and of another algebra.
+Let us point out that the case when $Q$ has a loop is non-interesting for our counting problem as stated: the answer is $0$ (provided the dimension in the corresponding vertex is positive, if it is zero, then the loop does not matter anyway).
+In this case, the algebra $\A_\lambda(v)$ decomposes into the tensor product of $D(\C^k)$, the algebra of differential operators on $\C^k$, where $k$ is the number of loops, and of another algebra, say $\underline{\A}$.
 The former has no finite dimensional representations.
+Of course, it is an interesting question to count the finite dimensional irreducible representations of $\underline{\A}$.
+At present, the answer to this question is known for the case of Jordan quiver, see \cite{Gies}.